-Summertime Shabbat lunches = SALAD.
+Summertime Shabbat lunches = salad.
 When the weather warms up, if the food isn’t cold, then I don’t want to know.
-It’s too hot out to be leaving the oven on or warming things up.
+It’s too hot to be leaving the oven on or warming things up.
 The food needs to be served fridge-cold, or at most, room temperature.

 I like to have at least one ‘carby’ salad, as DH is not only diabetic, but also can’t eat bread, so he gets a bit put out when challah is the only starch on offer.
-I love this potato salad with herbs, and sometimes I just make a super-simple potato salad by mixing the cooked spuds with a good dollop of pesto, thinned with a little evoo, but this time I decided to get creative and make something lightly spicy, creamy, sweet and savoury all in one dish.
+We often have this potato salad with herbs, or this barley salad with roasted vegetables and tahini.
+However, I decided to get creative and make something lightly spicy, creamy, sweet and savoury all in one dish.
 Yum!

 The spicy dressing is fragrant without being fiery, and the addition of mango chutney gives it a delicious sweetness.
 You can increase the heat if you like, by using a hot curry powder instead of the garam masala, or just by adding a little cayenne or chilli powder to taste.